 POSITION DESCRIPTION FOR WRITING TUTORS

-- Tutoring a wide range of students from across the college, approximately 10 hours a week, to help them strengthen all aspects of their writing.
+- Tutoring a wide range of students, including international and graduate students, from across the college, approximately 10 hours a week, to help them gain independence as writers

-- Strong commitment to helping other students become more effective writers.
+- Commitment to helping others become more effective writers

 - Personal qualities conducive to one-on-one conferences, including a friendly, approachable manner; patience; good listening abilities; and a sense of maturity and responsibility